iai-group/guidelines/python/README.md

 Keep in mind that **сode is read more often than it is written**.

 We follow the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html).
 This document highlights a number of peculiarities to pay special attention to, and potentially complements the Google style guide on issues not specified there.

-*TODO(Ivica) Blurb on using virtual environments.* Unless stated otherwise, we assume Python 3.6+.
+**Unless stated otherwise, we assume Python 3.7.**

+Linting is the automatic process of checking for programmatic and stylistic errors.
+We use [Flake8](http://flake8.pycqa.org/en/latest/), which is a great toolkit for checking against coding style (PEP8), programming errors (such as "library imported but unused" and "Undefined name") and to check cyclomatic complexity (which is a measure of the number of independent paths through the source code).
+Flake8 essentially wraps pep8, pyflakes, and Ned Batchelder's McCabe script.

-We use an auto-formatter (specifically, [Black](https://github.com/psf/black)) to ensure that we are consistent with the style guide.
+We also use an auto-formatter to ensure that we are consistent with the style guide.
 This directly reduces the need for discussions about formatting questions.

-*TODO(Krisztian): Paragraph on linting."
+In particular, we use [Black](https://github.com/psf/black).
+The main incentive for using Black is to avoid having to think about many configuration options.
+Black reformats entire files in place.

 You are strongly encouraged to use [PyCharm](https://www.jetbrains.com/pycharm/) as IDE.
 A [free educational license](https://www.jetbrains.com/community/education/) is available for both students and educators.
 However, any other IDE may be used as long as it is configured accordingly.

 ## Highlighted from the Google Python Style Guide